calvinfeng/gonotebook/helloworld/README.md

 # Hello World in Go
 By now you should have your Go installed, your workspace created, and your `$GOPATH` is pointing to the workspace.
-Let's create our first program in Go!
-If you prefer to have everything explained step by step, please skip ahead and watch the video.
-Otherwise, text will be the quickest way to go through this tutorial.
+It's time for hello world.

 ## Functions
-First of all, create a new folder in your Go workspace and name it whatever you like.
-Inside the new folder, create a file called `main.go`.
-Package `fmt` is Go's builtin package for string formatting and string printing.
+Create a new folder named `helloworld`.
+Inside this new folder, create a `main.go` file.
+Package `fmt` is Go's builtin package for common I/O usage, e.g. printing a string to screen, scanning terminal input.
 Let's create two functions inside `main.go` that will use `fmt`.
 ```golang
 package main